PinkNekoFist/libiui/README.md

-What makes this possible: zero heap allocations (the application provides a fixed buffer), no widget trees or retained state (pure immediate-mode), native vector graphics (lines, circles, arcs), and complete renderer abstraction (four callbacks—the library never touches graphics APIs).
+What makes this possible: zero heap allocations (the application provides a fixed buffer), no widget trees or retained state (pure immediate-mode), native vector graphics (lines, circles, arcs), a built-in single-line vector font (no FreeType, no external font files), and complete renderer abstraction (four callbacks—the library never touches graphics APIs).
 The result is predictable memory usage, deterministic performance, and trivial porting.